 Soft Footprints Travel Guides

-The Biggest Planning Mistakes Around Sintra
+Planning Mistakes Around Sintra & How to Avoid Them

 If you click on affiliate links and make a purchase, I may earn a small commission.
 This doesn’t affect the price you pay.
 The commission helps support the website’s upkeep.

-Yellow and red towers of Pena Palace crown a forested Sintra hilltop.
+Planning mistakes around Sintra: Yellow and red towers of Pena Palace crown a forested Sintra hilltop.

 Mistakes Around Sintra often start with this CP train route map at the station.